 The current FAFSA form is available online at StudentAid.gov.
-Applicants who have not applied for financial aid before should create a Federal Student Aid ID at the FAFSA official site, which is required to log into FAFSA.
-Dependent students (unmarried and under the age of 24) may need a parent or guardian to create a FAFSA ID also.
-They are listed in the paperwork as contributors.
+Applicants who have not applied for financial aid before should create a Federal Student Aid ID on the official FAFSA site, which is required to log in to FAFSA.
+Dependent students (unmarried and under 24) may also need a parent or guardian to create a FAFSA ID.

 FAFSA: What You Need To Know